Invariance of Immersed Floer cohomology under Maslov flows: Holomorphic disks with self-transverse boundary condition

-A compactified moduli space for any type is obtained after imposing a stability condition.
-A holomorphic tree disk $u: C = S \cup T \to X$ is {\em stable} it has no automorphisms, or equivalently \begin{enumerate} \item each disk component $S_{v,\white} \subset S$ on which the map $u$ is constant (that is, a ghost disk bubble) has at least one interior node $S_{v,\white} \cap T_\white \neq \emptyset$ or has at least three boundary nodes $\# ( S_{v,\white} \cap T_\black ) \ge 3$; \item each sphere component $S_{v,\black} \subset S$ on which the map $u$ is constant (that is, a ghost sphere bubble) has at least three nodes $\# ( S_{v,\black} \cap T_\black ) \ge 3$; \item each broken segment $T_{e,i} \subset T_e$ on which the map $u$ is constant has at most one infinite end, that is, one of the ends of $T_{e,i}$ is an attaching point to a sphere or disk $S_v \subset S$. \end{enumerate} Note that the case $C \cong \R$ equipped with a non-constant Morse trajectory $u: C \to L$ is allowed under this stability condition.
+\item each sphere component $S_{v,\black} \subset S$ on which the map $u$ is constant (that is, a ghost sphere bubble) has at least three nodes $\# ( S_{v,\black} \cap T_\black ) \ge 3$; \item each broken segment $T_{e,i} \subset T_e$ on which the map $u$ is constant has at most one infinite end, that is, one of the ends of $T_{e,i}$ is an attaching point to a sphere or disk $S_v \subset S$. \end{enumerate} Note that the case $C \cong \R$ equipped with a non-constant Morse trajectory $u: C \to L$ is allowed under this stability condition.
 The {\em energy} of a treed disk is the sum of the energies of the surface components,

 and for holomorphic treed disks with $H = 0$ is equal to the symplectic area